johninfra/it-support-and-cybersecurity-labs/Lab-1-Network-Recon/README.md

 ### 4. Analyzed Scan Results

-The scan revealed multiple open ports and services, including common Windows services such as SMB and RPC.
+The Nmap scan shows that the target Windows machine is online and has open ports 139 (NetBIOS), 445 (SMB), and 443 (HTTPS), indicating active file sharing and network services.

 ![Nmap Results](screenshots/nmap-results.png)